Hamid119/Bootstrap-Project/README.md

 # Flutter-projects
-Creating over apps with fully customize functionality in flutter framework
+Creating apps with fully custom functionality  in flutter framework